-Any written answer or summary of that answer to a question in writing is recorded in the minutes of the meeting at which it is asked.
+Any written answer or summary of that answer to a question is recorded in the minutes of the meeting at which it is asked.

 The following regulations and procedures apply to Public Question Time:

-"(1) A member of the public may give written notice to the general manager 7 days before an
+“(1) A member of the public may give written notice to the general manager at least 7 days before an ordinary council of a

 (a) address questions on notice submitted by members of the public; and

-(b) require a question from a member of the public asked without notice to be put on notice and in writing to be answered at a later
+(b) require a question from a member of the public asked without notice to be put on notice and in writing to be answered at a later ordinary council meeting.

-(6) If the chairperson of an ordinary council meeting refuses to accept a question from a member of the public, the chairperson is to give reasons for doing
+(6) If the chairperson of an ordinary council meeting refuses to accept a question from a member of the public, the chairperson is to give reasons for doing so.

 (7) A council is to determine any other procedures to be followed in respect of public question time at an ordinary council meeting.